Jenny Schecter: Sexual abuse

-One of Jenny's storylines in season two was her revelation of being sexually abused as a child.
+One of Jenny's story lines in season two was her revelation of being sexually abused as a child.
 The events were portrayed in a series of flashbacks and dream sequences.
 Yet, this left viewers confused about what actually happened to Jenny.
-During an interview with LGBT monthly magazine The Advocate, Chaiken commented about the storyline: "Well we all know it was an incident of sexual abuse.
+During an interview with LGBTQ monthly magazine The Advocate, Chaiken commented about the story line: "Well we all know it was an incident of sexual abuse.
 I had not wanted to be more explicit about it than that – one because memory of trauma is very strange.
 Who knows what happened to Jenny?
 Jenny doesn't necessarily know herself."

 Chaiken also didn't want to portray Jenny's ordeal in an explicit manner, confirming this she said: "I am loath to portray rape as a filmmaker.
 I think it is really hard to do it without somehow becoming complicit and exploitative.
 And so as much as it's important to talk about it, I wanted to be vague and not milk it."
 Chaiken has also admitted that the use of dream sequences involving Jenny were not a successful inclusion, but claimed it was necessary to portray Jenny coming to terms with her abuse.
-Heather Hogan of AfterEllen criticized the storyline because there was no conclusion to it, also stating it was never explored enough, leading everyone to think she was just a jerk.
+Heather Hogan of AfterEllen criticized the story line because there was no conclusion to it, also stating it was never explored enough, leading everyone to think she was just a jerk.